 What role does your art play in your fetish?

 I use art to create my own alien universe, my imagination to create any universe I want, any creature I desire.
-I Write my own science fiction erotica with these alien species.
+I write my own science-fiction erotica with these alien species.
 I become alive in these series and live there.
-I am attracted to humans with same interest, same passion for the otherworldly, rare breeds with a different way of thinking, or even that look abnormal, maybe a bit alien like.
+I am attracted to humans with the same interest, same passion for the otherworldly, rare breeds with a different way of thinking, or even that look abnormal, maybe a bit alien like.
 Of course, it's never like what the real thing would be like, although I wouldn't know what the real thing would be like.
 In space, anything is possible.
-If I want to create a penis tentacle monster like those in henti, or use body paint and FX makeup to make someone look grey, that is about the best possibility.
+If I want to create a penis-tentacle monster like those in henti, or use body paint and FX makeup to make someone look gray, that is about the best possibility.

 Do those methods make it possible to fulfill your sexual desires?

 I do think there are possibilities we may be experiencing exophilia already and don't know it.
 As far as humans know, we have not experienced exophililia because aliens do not exist, or they exist and do not visit.
 Or they visit but avoid the exophiliacs?
 Or maybe they do, but we are unable to remember?
 Or they have been living among us already, and we've been breeding half-breeds all along.
 I think with a lot of fantasies and fetishes, it's about our imagination seeking every possibility and pushing it more.
 My exophiliac imagination is endless, so, yes, I definitely think it's possible.

 Eka is a Canadian with a vore fetish who has been a member of the community that sexualizes being consumer by another creature for around 14 years.
 Eka's also the founder of the fetish website Eka's Portal.

 What exactly is a Vore fetish?